AOEpeople/techradar/radar/2019-11-01/hystrix.md

 featured:   false
 ---

-Hystrix is not actively maintained anymore and some of its goals can now be handled with service meshs.
+Hystrix is not longer actively maintained and some of its goals can now be handled with service meshs.